joshbeckman/andjosh.github.io/_posts/2015-03-23-harnessing-human-potential.md

 ---
 layout: post
-title: Things Most of Us Do That Could Be Harnessed For Energy
+title: Could Be Harnessed For Energy
 ---

 - Physical exertion